Hierosoft/pycodetool/csharp-to-python.md

       - See string format documentation at
         <https://docs.python.org/3/library/string.html#formatspec>.
   - `n.ToString(##0.#####)`
-    should be (requires cc0code.py to be copied to dest)
+    should be (requires fxshim.py to be copied to dest)
 ```
-from cc0code import optionalD
+from fxshim import optionalD
 optionalD(5).format(n)
 # or:
 # optionalD(5, mode="%") % n